-Please initial: The filing officer read the constitutional and statutory qualifications as listed belo qualifications. w to me, and I meet those I agree to file all campaign financial disclosure reports, and I understand that failudisqualification as a candidate for this office, possible fines and/or criminal penalties, inform the ballot. - I received a copy of the pledge of fair campaign practices, and I understand that s igning this pledge is voluntary.
-I provided a valid email to the filing officer and I understand this will be used for updates from election officials. official communications and I understand my name will appear on the ballot as it is printed on this declaration make any amendments or modifications to this form after 5:00 P.M. on the final day of this form is a public document and will be displayed publicly.
-A private contact form is he filing period.
-I also realize I have received a copy of Section 20A-7-801 regarding the Statewide Electronic Program and its applicable deadline.
-Voter Information Website Signature of Candidate Date Signature of Filing Officer (Or Notary) Date
+Please initial: The filing officer read the constitutional and statutory qualifications as listed below to me, and I meet those qualifications.
+I agree to file all campaign financial disclosure reports, and I understand that failure to do so n disqualification as a candidate for this office, possible fines and/or criminal penalties, including remoballot.
+I received a copy of the pledge of fair campaign practices, and I understand that signing this p ledge is voluntary.
+I provided a valid email to the filing officer and I understand this will be used for official com- election officials. munications and updates from I understand my name will appear on the ballot as it is printed on this declaration of candidacy amendments or modifications after 5:00 P.M. on the final day of the filing period.
+I also realize this fewill be displayed publicly.
+A private contact form is available.
+I have received a copy of Section 20A-7-801 regarding the Statewide Electronic Voter Information applicable deadline. ation Website Program and it Signature of Candidate Date Signature of Filing Officer (Or Notary) Date